techgrounds/techgrounds-JarBanf/10_Final-Project/Documents/checklist_deadlines_user-stories.md

 - ➖ 3.
 Webserver healthcheck
     - ➖ automatic restore
 - ➖ 4.
 Loadbalancer webserver
+- ➖ 5.
+Autoscaling
+    - ➖ Amazon Data Lifecycle Manager for automation of snapshots and AMI management.
 - ➖ 99.
 Documentation for using the application.
 - ➖ 99.
 Configuration for an MVP deployment.